Superman punch

 A superman punch is a technique used in Sanda, Lethwei, Muay Thai, ITF-style Taekwondo, kickboxing, mixed martial arts fighting and professional wrestling.
 The technique involves bringing the rear leg forward to feign a kick, then snapping the leg back while throwing a cross, resulting in greater power behind the punch.

 Superman punches are allowed in boxing as long as they are performed in a proper way and targeted above the belt.
 The technique adds extra power to the punch, but is not commonly used by world-class boxers because it is easy to anticipate.

 The move is also known as the Cobra Punch, Jumping Punch, and Diving Punch.

 A superman punch in mixed martial arts was performed by Bas Rutten at UFC 20 against Kevin Randleman.

 A variation involves pushing off from the fence with the opposite foot prior to the punch.

 NHL hockey player and later Hockey Night In Canada analyst Kevin Bieksa is known for performing a variation on skates.

-Professional wrestler Roman Reigns uses a (feigned) Superman Punch as a trademark move.
+Professional wrestler Roman Reigns uses Superman Punch as his signature move.